bedah-kym/django-chat/README.md

 4. Migrate the DB: `python manage.py migrate`
 5. Start the server: `python manage.py runserver`
 6. Open `http://localhost:8000`
--ps: you might need to create users in the admin `http://localhost:8000/admin` -create a user then create a member by adding that user as a member lastly and add them to a chatroom so you can try it out.
+- you might need to create users in the admin `http://localhost:8000/admin` -create a user then create a member by adding that user as a member lastly and add them to a chatroom so you can try it out.
 - Dont mind the api its a feature in development to connect an llm like chatgpt to specific rooms if a